The previous chapter may be found here.

 these, confusingly.)
 Between in the distance is Cerro de la

 Garita.
-At center of the second frame is more of the northeast
+To the right of Cerro Trasquilar is more of the northeast

 rim, an area underlain by Santa Fe Group sediments intruded by

 both Paliza Canyon Formation and Bearhead Rhyolite.
-The third and
+The right side

-los Posos West, interpreted as a ring dome of the Toledo caldera.
+Cerros de los Posos West, interpreted as a ring dome of the Toledo

-Cerros de los Posos is visible in the first photograph of this
+caldera.
+Cerros de los Posos is visible in the first photograph of

-section, northeast of Cerro del Medio, and so we have completed
+this section, northeast of Cerro del Medio, and so we have

 Relief map of the Jemez with caldera fill outcroppings highlighted in red.